rshorton/elsabot_docker/Readme.md

      - src
      - elsabot_docker

-Clone any other repos needed such as elsabot_wd and its dependencies in the src folder.
+Clone any other repos needed such as elsabot_4wd and its dependencies in the src folder.

 micro_ros is used so clone it also:
 ```